Joel Embiid ‘managing swelling' in knee, Sixers say

 NBA

+“He had some swelling from the last game,” Sixers head coach Nick Nurse said postgame.
+“It’s kind of something we knew we were going to be dealing with going into the season.
+They do what they can do to remove that swelling, but just didn’t feel good enough to go.

+“We were pretty well aware of that not too long after (the pregame) press conference, that he wasn’t going to be able to go tonight. … And then they obviously looked at it again during the game, at halftime or whatever, and decided they need to treat it this weekend.
+We’ll go from there.”

-Paul George exited that game with a left knee bone bruise and is also out through at least the Clippers game.
+Paul George exited the Sixers' loss in Memphis with a left knee bone bruise and is also out through at least the Clippers game.
 Kyle Lowry has been sidelined because of a right hip strain, too.